Williamson hosting inaugural Off-Road Expo

-WILLIAMSON, W.Va. — Local outdoor enthusiasts will want to mark their calendars as plans were recently announced to host the city’s first Off-Road Expo at the Williamson Fieldhouse.
+WILLIAMSON, W.Va. — Local outdoors enthusiasts will want to mark their calendars as plans were recently announced to host the city’s first Off-Road Expo at the Williamson Fieldhouse.

 The event, which is being hosted by the Tug Valley Area CVB in conjunction with Williamson Parks and Recreation, is set for 10 a.m. to 6 p.m.
 March 28.